bashup/scale-dsl/README.md

 For optimum performance, SCALE is carefully written to avoid forking.
 However, if a header function or handler uses blocks itself (or calls other code that does) *before* the enclosing block is executed, a `$(declare -f ::)` substitution is required to save the source code of the not-yet-executed block.
 You can avoid this overhead by ensuring that any other block-using code is run *after* your handler calls `dsl:`.

-SCALE syntax is mostly compatible with shellcheck, except that you need to disable SC2215 (Commands beginning with `-`) and SC1054 (double braces).
+SCALE syntax is mostly compatible with [shellcheck](https://www.shellcheck.net/), except that you need to disable [SC2215](https://github.com/koalaman/shellcheck/wiki/SC2215) (Commands beginning with `-`) and [SC1054](https://github.com/koalaman/shellcheck/wiki/SC1054) (double braces).
 Adding `# shellcheck disable=1054,2215` on the line before a block begins (or the enclosing function, if any) will disable them locally, or you can disable them at the project level if you prefer.

-Finally, note that if you need to run actual programs or functions named `+` , `-`, `~`, `{{` or `}}`, you simply need to precede them with a `\` or enclose them in quotes.
+Finally, note that if you need to run actual programs or functions named `+` , `-`, `~`, `{{` or `}}`, you can simply prefix them with a `\` or enclose them in quotes.
 This will stop the shell from expanding them as aliases.
 If the code that does it can't be changed, you can disable the `expand_aliases` shell option while sourcing the code, then re-enable afterward, since aliases are expanded when the code is *compiled*, not when it's run.
 Function that were defined with the aliases active, will not be affected by later disabling of alias expansion, and vice versa.

 ## License